Morwenn/cpp-fold/README.md

 Therefore, every such function objects is meant to use ADL to find the most suitable function to perform the operation.

+The names of the objects for the usual binary operations are the same than the ones in the standard library.
+For a standard library functor, `cppfold::functor` is strictly equivalent to `std::functor<void>`.
+The new function objects have mainly been introduced to simplify the whole thing.

 ### Folding empty parameter packs

 When `lfold` or `rfold` is given an empty parameter pack, it returns